Antionette Carroll: Creative Reaction Lab

-Today Carroll is a leading Black woman building a movement of redesigners for justice of all ages.
-Her hope is to recreate a world in which racial equity and health equity are the social standard.
-Inspired by her own experiences as a black woman and more acutely after the Ferguson uprisings in 2014 she started her nonprofit, The Creative Reaction Lab.
+Carroll is the founder of the nonprofit Creative Reaction Lab, which she established following the 2014 Ferguson uprisings.
+Her work focuses on promoting racial and health equity by engaging individuals of all ages in community redesign and social justice initiatives.

 Carroll is currently the Founder, President and CEO of Creative Reaction Lab.
 This is a nonprofit which educates youth, specifically black and Latino youth, to challenge oppressive systems.
 The creative reaction Lab is located in St. Louis, MO.
 The project aims to challenge the idea that only adults with big corporate titles have the power to make change.
 A major component of these programs is that they are intergenerational.
 This allows for an environment where traditional power dynamics to be challenged.
 The youth members receive a set of tools to break down oppressive systems that they would not receive elsewhere.
 One of the current programs of the Creative Reaction Lab is the Community Design Apprenticeship Program.
 This program aims to educate and train formerly incarcerated and justice system-impacted Black and Latinx youth to become civic leaders in their communities.
 By educating tomorrow's leaders Antionette Carroll hopes to get ahead of the next generation's social injustices.